hisptz/chatbot-backend-setup/README.md

 prompted to scan a QR Code, scan the one on the logs.
 If the scan is successful, the phone will show a login notification.
 Your whatsapp service has been successfully set up.

-### Setting up a reverse proxy

-The `whatsapp`, `chat-bot`, and `visualizer` services need to be accessible outside the server.
-These are accessible on ports `4000`, `3000`, and `7000` respectfully.
-A `nginx.conf` example file of how to set up the reverse proxy has been provided.

 ### Connecting to DHIS2 Analytics Messenger App

-To connect your backend to the [Analytics Messenger App](https://github.com/hisptz/dhis2-analytics-messenger-app) create a new gateway in the gateway configuration tab. assign gateway URL to point to the exposed whatsapp endpoint of your backend.
+To connect your backend to the [Analytics Messenger App](https://github.com/hisptz/dhis2-analytics-messenger-app) create a new gateway in the gateway configuration tab. assign gateway URL to point to exposed proxy port and set the apiKey as the one set as `PROXY_API_KEY` in the `.env` file.